Help save 11,800 lives by May 31!

 Though Harvey and I disagreed on our basic parenting styles, we knew we could talk freely and openly because we love and respect each other.
 We wanted what was best for our family and could not allow bitterness to undermine our marriage.

 Harvey took my hand, and we prayed together that Jesus would guide us through our negotiations.
-It was a small thing maybe, but just the act of my husband taking my hand eased tensions.
-His gesture showed that he valued me enough to listen and he trusted me enough to be vulnerable.
+It was a small thing, maybe, but just the act of my husband taking my hand eased tensions.
+His gesture showed that he valued me enough to listen, and he trusted me enough to be vulnerable.

-Defining our concerns
+Defining our concerns about disciplining our children

 Our next step was to identify the situations that most frequently caused hurt feelings and arguments.
-Most conflicts occurred around specific daily routines such as bedtime, mealtime and chores, so we focused on those.
+Most conflicts occurred around specific daily routines such as bedtime, mealtime, and chores, so we focused on those.

 I didn’t like playing the role of the wicked stepmother, especially when I was trying to build a relationship with my stepdaughters.
 I also felt a need to defend my own children because of the double standard and the division it was causing between our children.